Web Store Sessions

 Sign In

-If an anonymous user tries to access the secure HTTPS checkout or My Account domains, they are required to log in or create an account and can only view the login or register page.
+If an anonymous user tries to access the secure HTTPS checkout or My Account domains, they need to log in or create an account and can only view the login or register page.

-If an anonymous user signs in or creates an account on the secure HTTPS domain, their role is elevated from the Shopper role to the Customer Center role and an Entity ID is assigned.
+If an anonymous user signs in or creates an account on the secure domain, their role changes from Shopper to Customer Center and an entity ID is assigned.
 However, this only occurs on the secure HTTPS domain.

-After logging in to the secure domain, the user's role and entity state has not yet changed on the unsecured HTTP domain.
-For the unsecured domain to be in sync with the secure domain, the user needs to return to the unsecured domain and, through the link, pass the appropriate information to sync the secure session's information.
-After the unsecured domain is in sync, the user then has the same Entity ID (1234) and elevated role (Customer Center) on both server environments.
+After logging in to the secure domain, the user's role and entity haven’t changed yet on the unsecured domain.
+For the unsecured domain to sync with the secure domain, the user needs to return to the unsecured domain and, through the link, pass the appropriate information to sync the secure session's information.
+After the unsecured domain is in sync, the user then has the same entity ID (1234) and elevated role (Customer Center) on both domains.

 Cookies